jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme.txt

 For Mac OS X users:
 - have a 64 bits JRE (1.8+) present on the execution path
-- in the JMSToolBox.app/Contents/MacOS folder, set executable persission on JMSToolBox
+- in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
 - start JMSToolBox

 Updating JMSToolBox